isharacomix/8bitmooc/mooc/pages/content/opcodes/adc.md

 | Indirect,X       |```ADC ($44,X)```| $61      | 2     | 6      |
 | Indirect,Y       |```ADC ($44),Y```| $71      | 2     |+5      |

-+ add 1 cycle if page boundary crossed
+(+ add 1 cycle if page boundary crossed)

-ADC adds the argument to the the value in the [[accumulator]] and stores the result in the accumulator.
+ADC adds the argument to the value in the [[accumulator]] and stores the result in the accumulator.
 If the [[carry]] flag is true, and additional 1 is added to the result.

 After computation, if the sum is greater than $FF, the carry flag will be set to true, and the low 8 bits of the result will remain in the accumulator.
+There is no way to perform an add without carry, so it will often be required to use the [[CLC|clc]] operation to clear the carry flag to avoid off-by-one errors.

+On most machines, if the [[decimal]] flag is set, the result will be computed in Binary Encoded Decimal format.
+However, the decimal flag is disabled on the NES, so it has no effect.